-Detailed explanation of the portfolios were scored are provided in Chapter 8.
+Detailed explanation of the portfolios were scored and are provided in Chapter 8.
 Based on the goals, objectives, and evaluation criteria established, the Financial Claim Portfolio had the highest portfolio score.
-While the probability and timeline of PID's claim with PG&E is currently unknown, this portfolio provides PID opportunities to not only recoup costs and damages suffered during the Camp Fire but also overcome the current operational financial deficit without needing to change the operations of PID.
+While the probability and timeline of PID's claim with Pacific Gas and Electric is currently unknown, this portfolio provides PID opportunities to not only recoup costs and damages suffered during the Camp Fire but also overcome the current operational financial deficit without needing to change the operations of PID.

 The Water Transfer Portfolio had the next highest score as it provides opportunities for PID to raise revenue on existing water supplies that are not currently utilized, and that additional revenue may help defer the need for rate increases to PID's service area.
 Historically, water transfers have successfully been initiated by many other agencies in California and are a common water management practice when water is available.
-As PID's water supply is currently comprised of surface water, the sale of this water may also help other regions comply with groundwater requirements from SGMA.
+As PID's water supply is currently comprised of surface water, the sale of this water may also help other regions comply with groundwater requirements from the Sustainable Groundwater Management Act.